iPath Pure Beta Crude Oil ETN

 OIL currently has a P/E ratio of N/A, whereas FSGGX's P/E ratio is N/A. In terms of profitability, OIL's ROE is +0.00%, compared to FSGGX's ROE of N/A. Regarding short-term risk, OIL is more volatile compared to FSGGX.
 This indicates potentially higher risk in terms of short-term price fluctuations for OIL.Check FSGGX's competition here

-OIL vs MDLOX Comparison April 2026
+OIL vs MDLOX Comparison May 2026

 OIL plays a significant role within the Financial Services sector.
 Its performance reflects broader market trends and attracts considerable investor interest.

 Comparing market capitalization, OIL stands at 53.1M.
-In comparison, MDLOX has a market cap of 16.3B.
-Regarding current trading prices, OIL is priced at $28.42, while MDLOX trades at $20.96.
+In comparison, MDLOX has a market cap of 17.3B.
+Regarding current trading prices, OIL is priced at $28.42, while MDLOX trades at $21.41.

 To assess relative profitability and valuation, we examine the Return on Equity (ROE) and Price-to-Earnings (P/E) ratios.

-OIL currently has a P/E ratio of N/A, whereas MDLOX's P/E ratio is N/A. In terms of profitability, OIL's ROE is +0.00%, compared to MDLOX's ROE of N/A. Regarding short-term risk, OIL is more volatile compared to MDLOX.
+OIL currently has a P/E ratio of N/A, whereas MDLOX's P/E ratio is 23.00.
+In terms of profitability, OIL's ROE is +0.00%, compared to MDLOX's ROE of N/A. Regarding short-term risk, OIL is more volatile compared to MDLOX.
 This indicates potentially higher risk in terms of short-term price fluctuations for OIL.Check MDLOX's competition here

-OIL vs GLFOX Comparison April 2026
+OIL vs PAVE Comparison May 2026

 OIL plays a significant role within the Financial Services sector.
 Its performance reflects broader market trends and attracts considerable investor interest.